f7o/f7o/README.md

 ### Hi there 👋

+I am the guy who keeps your stuff running.
+It's no magic 🧙, it is proper engineering 🧠!

+... challenge accepted!

 <!--
 **f7o/f7o** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.